Ensenada: Tourism

 The nearby historical mission town of Guadalupe, was revitalized from 1905 to 1910 with immigrant Spiritual Christians, mostly Pryguny from the Caucasus, South Russia.
 After WWII most moved to California to join more prosperous relatives, while many who remained intermarried with Mexicans and live in Ensenada and Tijuana.
 Two families remaining in the Guadalupe Valley opened museums, a cafe, and participate in wine tourism.
 The traditional economic activities in Guadalupe are olive and wine production.
 Currently, about 90% of wine production in Mexico originates in the valleys of Guadalupe and adjacent Calafia.
 Many local wine producers offer tours and tastings.
 Every year during the month of August, the beginning of wine harvest season is celebrated in the Guadalupe Valley and in the city of Ensenada with a two-week-long series of cultural and culinary events, all under the title banner of Fiestas de la Vendimia (Wine Harvest Festival).
 This event attracts people from all over the world.

 There is a street in Ensenada called "La Calle Primera" or Adolfo Lopez Mateos ("1st Street").
-It's a tourism spot in Ensenada due to its many "Curios" (short for "Curiosidades"—trinkets and souvenirs) shops, restaurants, hotels, bars, and popular clubs such as the Hussong's Cantina, Mini Bar, Shots Factory, Lutzenkirch The Nightclub and Papas & Beer.
+It's a tourism spot in Ensenada due to its many "Curios" (short for "Curiosidades"—trinkets and souvenirs) shops, restaurants, hotels, bars, and popular club.
 La Primera is a very busy street, filled with tourists and locals.
 La Primera is just one block away from Ventana al Mar ("Window to the Sea"), a boardwalk/seawall avenue where an enormous Mexican flag is located.
 The Ensenada Carnaval is one of the country's largest, as thousands of people gather in the streets for six days and nights.
-Just south of the city on Highway 1 is located the second-largest of three known major marine geysers in the world, colloquially known as La Bufadora ("The Blowhole").
+Just south of the city on Highway 1 is located one of the largest marine geysers in the world, colloquially known as La Bufadora ("The Blowhole").
 La Bufadora attracts many tourists.
 The street leading to the viewpoint is a commercial area where a variety of authentic Mexican arts and crafts are for sale; bartering over prices with vendors is customary.
 There are also seafood restaurants and street vendors selling "churros" (fried pastry with cinnamon and sugar) and other delicacies.